1. IDENTIFYING ASSETS IN THE JURISDICTION

 - confirms that the award has not been complied with (or sets out the extent to which the award has not been complied with).

-If leave to enforce the award is granted, the order will be served on the defendant personally or by serving a copy to his last known address.
+If leave to enforce the award is granted, the order will be served on the defendant personally or by serving a copy to their last known address.
 If a defendant is a body corporate, the place of service is the registered address of the body corporate.
 Service of the order on a person resident outside of Bermuda is permissible without the leave of the court.

 Once service has been effected, a defendant has a 14-day period (unless otherwise expressed in the order) to apply to set aside the order.
 The award is not capable of enforcement until the expiry of this period.